Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

 \subsection{Variational structure}

 The potential equation \eqref{pot2.eqn} has the property that the symmetry determining equation \eqref{pot2.eqn.symm.deteqns} in the undamped case, $\alpha=0$, is self-adjoint.
-Namely, the linear operator (in total derivatives) $D_t(1 -2\b v_t)D_t -D_x^2$, which is the Frechet derivative of the potential equation with $\alpha=0$, is equal to its adjoint defined by integration by parts.
-Self-adjointness is the necessary and sufficient condition for a given equation to be an Euler-Lagrange equation.
+Namely, the linear operator (in total derivatives) $D_t(1 -2\b v_t)D_t -D_x^2$, which is the Frechet derivative of the potential equation with $\alpha=0$, is equal to its adjoint as defined via integration by parts.
+Self-adjointness is well known to be the necessary and sufficient condition for a given equation to be an Euler-Lagrange equation.
 Hence, the undamped potential equation

 has a Lagrangian formulation

 where the Lagrangian is straightforwardly found to be

 Note that $L$ is unique only up to the addition of an arbitrary total divergence.